rexresearch

 additional line 6, and subsequently pulling the loop 4, the

-electrode member an outwardly extended, through the tube 2 without
+electrode member an outwardly extended, through the tube 2

-2 out.
+the tube 2 out.

-APPARATUS FOR SUPPLYING ELECTRIC ENERGY TO
+FOR SUPPLYING ELECTRIC ENERGY TO BIOLOGICAL TISSUE FOR

-BIOLOGICAL TISSUE FOR SIMULATING PHYSIOLOGICAL HEALING PROCESS
+SIMULATING PHYSIOLOGICAL HEALING PROCESS

 CN1042839